aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

 For this application we are hosting our source code in GitHub.
 Other [Source Integrations](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-source) are available however this template focuses on GitHub.
-Whenever an update is pushed to the GitHub branch being monitored our pipeline will begin executing.
+Whenever an update is pushed to the GitHub branch being monitored (default: master) our pipeline will begin executing.
 The source stage will connect to GitHub using the credentials provided and clone the branch into our pipeline artefact bucket for use in the other stages.

 ### Build

-In order to run our SAM build and SAM package commands we are using [CodeBuild](https://aws.amazon.com/codebuild/), a fully managed continuous integration service .
-Codebuild allows us to perform a sequence of commands that we define in the [BuildSpec.yml](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) file that will execute inside the [build environment](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref.html) we define using a docker container.
+In order to run our SAM build and SAM package commands we are using [CodeBuild](https://aws.amazon.com/codebuild/), a fully managed continuous integration service.
+Codebuild allows us to perform a sequence of commands that we define in the [buildSpec.yml](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) file that will execute inside the [build environment](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref.html) we define using a docker container.
 For this project we are using the Amazon Linux 2 version 1.0 container with Python 3.7.

 Within the buildspec.yml we are: